wdi-sf-july/micro_blog/README.md

 You and some friends have won a freelance contract to build a micro-blogging prototype for a client.
 The prototype does not need to have *sessions*, but needs to demonstrate most of the relationships that the application will have.

-After talking to the client you have come up with the following **ERD**.
+After talking to the client you have come up with the following **Entity Relationship Diagram (ERD)**.

 #### ERD